 All condition checks in the proposed three methods could be done after parsing the coding tree syntax.
-Since it is a CTU level check instead of CU level, the complexity is negligible.
+Since it is a VPDU level check instead of CU level, the complexity is negligible.
+Table 4 shows the required number of comparisons at VPDU level by counting split_cu_flag, split_qt_flag, mtt_split_cu_vertical_flag, and mtt_split_cu_binary_flag checks for one VPDU.
+Note in method 3, since the 64x64 BT can be restricted in the spec without harming coding performance in VTM-5.0, the comparisons can be the same as that of method 2.

+Table 4: The worst-case VPDU level comparisons.